coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/corechaindb-network-on-kubernetes.rst

 * :ref:`Configure Users and Access Control for MongoDB <configure-users-and-access-control-mongodb>`.

-Start Kubernetes StatefulSet for BigchainDB
+Start Kubernetes StatefulSet for corechaindb
 -------------------------------------------

-Start the BigchainDB Kubernetes StatefulSet for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network>` and referring to the following instructions:
+Start the corechaindb Kubernetes StatefulSet for each node by following the naming convention described :ref:`above <pre-reqs-bdb-network>` and referring to the following instructions:

-* :ref:`Start a Kubernetes Deployment for BigchainDB <start-kubernetes-stateful-set-bdb>`.
+* :ref:`Start a Kubernetes Deployment for corechaindb <start-kubernetes-stateful-set-bdb>`.

 Start Kubernetes Deployment for MongoDB Monitoring Agent